oracle/graal/README.md

 mx vm
 ```

-By default, Graal is only used for hosted compilation.
+By default, Graal is only used for hosted compilation (i.e., the VM still uses C2 for compilation).
-To make the VM use it as the top tier JIT compiler, add the `-XX:+UseJVMCICompiler` option to the command line.
+To make the VM use Graal as the top tier JIT compiler, add the `-XX:+UseJVMCICompiler` option to the command line.
 To disable use of Graal altogether, use `-XX:-EnableJVMCI`.

 ## IDE Configuration